Talos, Proxmox, OpenTofu: Beginner's Guide Pt.1

 }

 I had to set a sleep condition between the bootstrap and the health check condition.
-The health state
+The health state was always failing for my setup even if a timeout was defined within the data definition.

-to check the status of the cluster, the service running etc., feel free to collect the talos_config
+If you want to use the talosctl to check the status of the cluster, the service running etc., feel free to collect the talos_config from the client configuration.

 output "talos_configuration" {